planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Now that we know the name of the style, we can view the style's code.
 Click on the Styles link, under Data on the left side of the page.

-Click on the style name as determined above.
+Click on the style name determined in the previous step.

-A text editor will open up, displaying the SLD code for this style.
+A text-like editor will open up, displaying the SLD code for this style.

 --------------------------------------------------